-Visible here is the remaining descent stage of the lander, a couple of leave-behind scientific experiments and the tripod of a television camera, as well as a dark trail of footprints to “Little West” crater, left by Neil Armstrong’s thick moon boots.
+Visible here is the remaining descent stage of the lander, a couple of left-behind scientific experiments and the tripod of a television camera as well as a dark trail of footprints to “Little West” crater left by Neil Armstrong’s thick Moon overboots.

-Left alone, with no air, wind, rain, or any other natural weathering processes (other than a widely-dispersed but incessant rain of microscopic meteorites) these remnants of humanity’s first visit to the moon will linger for centuries, just as they were on the day they were left.
+Untouched since July 21, 1969 with no air, wind, rain, or any other natural weathering processes (other than a widely-dispersed but incessant rain of microscopic meteorites) these remnants of humanity’s first visit to the Moon will last for centuries if not millennia, just as they were on the day they were left.*

 Image credit: NASA/Goddard Space Flight Center/Arizona State University

-By the way, if you’re one of those who still has doubts that we went to the Moon at all or perhaps fully subscribes to the whole “Moon Hoax” theory, I suggest you check out Phil Plait’s excellent article (and links therein) on his Bad Astronomy page here.
+By the way if you’re one of those who still has doubts that we went to the Moon at all or perhaps fully subscribes to the whole “Moon Hoax” theory, I highly suggest you check out this article.